Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Methodology

 It is a highly ill-posed problem, usually solved under the assumption that the cloud-contaminated regions have similar spectral/geometrical characteristics to the remaining parts of the image.
 However, when it comes to the areas with high-frequency texture or different land cover types, the reconstruction performance cannot be guaranteed.
 Many studies resort to SAR images that are cloud-penetrable and inherently reflect the geometrical shapes of ground objects as an a priori assumption to reduce the ill-posedness.
 Thus, the problem of {\bf Multi-Modal data Fusion based Cloud Removal} (MMF-CR) is introduced.
 It restores the clear image from a cloudy image and the corresponding SAR image $\mathcal{S}$, formulated as:

 where $\Omega$ indicates the same spatial domain shared by the cloudy image and the corresponding SAR image.
 The SAR image guides most MMF-CR methods to restore the cloud-free image from pixel-to-pixel aligned cloudy and SAR images.
-However, the geo-referenced cloudy images captured by Planet satellites and SAR images captured by Sentinel-1 satellites in the Planet-CR dataset do not meet the assumption of pixel-to-pixel alignment, mainly caused by resolution difference, field-of-view mismatch and disparity.
-The problem of {\bf Multi-Modal and multi-Resolution data Fusion based Cloud Removal}(MMRF-CR) is thus introduced:
+However, the geo-referenced cloudy images captured by Planet satellites and SAR images captured by Sentinel-1 satellites in the \datasetname{} dataset do not meet the assumption of pixel-to-pixel alignment{\revise.
+This lack of alignment primarily stems from two factors.
+Firstly, the non-alignment issue arises due to the resolution difference between the Sentinel-1 and Planet images.
+Even when the Sentinel-1 image is upsampled to match the resolution of the Planet image, the process of upsampling introduces uncertainties that contribute to the misalignment.
+Secondly, the misalignment issues arising from the inherent differences in imaging mechanisms and other factors, are exacerbated when it comes to higher resolution imagery.
+In essence, unlike the almost negligible misalignment in the case of Sentinel-1 and Sentinel-2 images with a consistent resolution of 10m in the SEN12MS-CR dataset, our dataset necessitates addressing the misalignment between the Sentinel-1 and Planet images.} The problem of {\bf Multi-Modal and multi-Resolution data Fusion based Cloud Removal}(MMRF-CR) is thus introduced:

 where $\Omega_y$ and $\Omega_s$ respectively denote the spatial domain of the cloudy image and the SAR image, and $\mathcal{M}:\Omega_s\to\Omega_y$ denotes the pixel-level correspondence mapping operator.
 To solve the problem of MMRF-CR, it is required to precisely align the cloudy and SAR images for the cloud removal process.